 After experimenting with so many garam masala recipes, this is one that we keep coming back to and that has now become my “permanent recipe”.
 This mix is well worth adding to your spice rack.
 It is a little heavy with cinnamon, but we like that to round out the sharp coriander, which can be too strong in some recipes for this blend.
 You won’t be sorry you added this to your arsenal of culinary “secrets”.
 I have found it to be good in all curries, on all grilled meats and even on broiled or grilled seafood and Indian vegetable recipes.
 It is also nice in a few dessert applications.
 Type “Indian” in the search box to see an array of Indian recipes here on my site to try this spice in sometime.
 They are all tried-and-true recipes I’ve cooked many times.
 Give them a try some time!

 This spice mixture, like most herbs and spices, is Induction friendly.
+If you like to explore other Garam Masala spice combinations, take a look at this list of other Garam Masalas:

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and several other talented chefs to bring you a wealth of delicious recipes you are going to want to try.
 Even a few of my recipes are in her cookbooks!
 Order your 5-volume set TODAY! (available individually) from Amazon or: http://amongfriends.us/order.php